-Once grown only in New Zealand, Melissa’s Kiwano Melons are now grown in California as well.
-Consumers are drawn to these intriguing, yet versatile tropical fruits whose look easily captures attention.
-The spiky, orange colored shells of Kiwano Melons encase a soft, succulent bright green flesh.
-Kiwano Melons are mild in flavor and similar in taste to juicy, seed-filled cucumbers.
-Once peeled, Kiwano Melons can be tossed in fresh fruit salads or served as a garnish with roasted meats.
+Consumers are drawn to these intriguing, yet versatile tropical fruits whose looks easily captures attention.
+The fruit is covered with a kind of sharp spines you find on rose stems.
+The spiky, orange colored shells encase a soft, succulent bright green flesh.
+Melons are mild in flavor and the flavor of the pulp is sweet and a bit tart with a flavor mix of bananas, lime, and cucumber.
+Once peeled, Horn Melons can be tossed in fresh fruit salads or served as a garnish with toasted meats.